-I will defined ego as that ensemble of feelings of either pain or pleasure that we derive from who we are, how we behave and what we achieve.
+The ensemble of feelings of either pain or pleasure that we derive from who we are, how we behave and what we achieve.

 -Don’t risk anything different, go with the crowd

--Focus on winning, not on best solution
+-Focus on winning, not on the best solution

 |-Look for praise, not truth

 -Do what you know, not anything new

-|Be Accepted||Be Rejected||-Don’t meet anyone new: it’s risky
+|-Don’t meet anyone new: it’s risky

 -Say what people agree with, not your real opinions

-You will realize our default ego is not about long term growth, happiness, life enjoyment, or achievement.
+You will realize our default ego is not about long-term growth, happiness, life enjoyment, or achievement.

 It also makes us less confident, because a major trait of confidence is that of acting accordingly to our identity.

 Identity Drives Behavior

-Our identities, who we are, drives our behavior.
-Our identity can drive our behavior when we don’t feel like doing something.
+Importantly, our identity can drive our behavior even when we don’t feel like doing something.

-When our actions are not aligned with our identity we feel discomfort (called cognitive dissonance).
-The tendency to keep our internal identities, values and actions in balance is called, as described by Cialdini, is the commitment and consistency principle.
+When our actions are not aligned with our identity we feel discomfort (called cognitive dissonance first theorized by Festinger, 1957).
+The tendency to keep our internal identities, values, and actions in balance is called, as described by Cialdini, the commitment and consistency principle (Cialdini, 1984).

 Sometimes our “real” identity can be different from who we think we are.
 Some personality issues can arise from it (check Reaction Formation in Ramachandran).
-But for simplicity we will not deal with it here.
+But for simplicity, we will not deal with it here.

-Low Self Esteem: Gap Between Identity & Behavior
+Low Self-Esteem: Gap Between Identity & Behavior

-When we live up and uphold our standards and values no matter what, then we feel worthy.
-Our self esteem goes up and we are proud of ourselves.
+When we live up to and uphold our standards and values no matter what, then we feel worthy.

 That means that for most of us, our behavior is very much out of whack with who we really are.

 It’s because identities are deeper, which makes them a bit more impermeable to external influences -albeit not fully impermeable-.

-Basically, in an effort to look good, we want to project a different identity with our words and actions so that people around will like us, accept us and welcome us.
+Basically, in an effort to look good, we want to project a different identity with our words and actions so that people around us will like us, accept us, and welcome us.

-It’s because we’re not being true to ourselves and we feel like we’re not really in control of our lives.
+It’s because we’re not being true to ourselves and we feel like we are “fake” and not in control of our lives.

-The biggest regret of dying people is that they’d had the courage to live to their true self!
+The biggest regret of dying people is that they’ve had the courage to live to their true selves!

-The first step towards a high self esteem and happy life then is to heed your identity a bit more and a bit less what people want you do say and do.
+The first step towards high self-esteem and happy life then is to heed your identity a bit more and a bit less what people want you to say and do.

 How To Have High Self Esteem

 But don’t jump to conclusions just yet.
 This is not a post to tell you to “be yourself”.
-Scratch that cr*p.

 This post wants to take you to a whole new level.

-Indeed the very highest self esteem is when our behavior matches our ideal identity.
+Indeed the very highest self-esteem is when our behavior matches our ideal identity.